The 70th Week - A Call to Godliness as Judgment Approaches

-You Can Smell the Rain Coming, but How Can You Not Sense the End is Near?
+You Can Smell the Rain Coming; How Can You Not Sense the End is Near?

 Are We Teachable?

 Wisdom in living a God honoring life has two necessary components: the Word of God and a teachable spirit.
 From the Word of God we receive knowledge and understanding as well as being held personally accountable for acting upon that knowledge and understanding.
 Today within our culture, the Word being preached and taught within our churches is too often tempered with the traditions of men and denominations.
 Books have replaced the Bible for the main study source for both the preaching and teaching ministries.
 Recent events have demonstrated that we have become far too compromising when dealing with the Truth and thus cowardly in the face of the onslaught of the growing darkness in this self-destructing world.
 I can only speak of America, for we think we are the Church, yet we comprise maybe 5% or less of the world's redeemed.
-The majority of the worldwide Church compromises very little as compared to America and as the latest reports indicate; persecution of Christians in 2017 was the highest in modern times and sadly 2020 carries a darker message.
+The majority of the worldwide Church compromises very little as compared to American churches and as one of the latest reports indicate; persecution of Christians back in 2017 was the highest in modern times and sadly 2021 carries a darker message.
 We, as Christians and the nation Israel have a common enemy, the god of this world, Satan.